easyETHplastic/easyETHplastic/README.md

-# easyETHplastic
+# ethPlastic
-easyETHplastic app for the EthWarsaw hackathon
+ethPlastic app for the EthWarsaw hackathon